AJFunk/cannabis-reports/README.md

 ```javascript
 import { Strain, Flower, Extract, Edible, Product, Producer, SeedCompany, Dispensary } from 'cannabis-reports';
 ```
-Only import the modules your need.
+Only import the modules you need.
 For example, if you only need the `Strain` and `Extract` modules:
 ```javascript
 import { Strain, Extract } from 'cannabis-reports';
 ```